Rigidity and Flexibility of Isometric Extensions: Introduction

-However, extending an isometry is not always possible.
-The problem of such an extension was first considered by Jacobowitz in \cite{Jac74} in the high-regularity and high co-dimension setting.
+The problem of extending an isometric map $f:\Sigma\to\R^{m}$, where $\Sigma\subset \mathcal M$ is a co-dimension one submanifold, was first considered by Jacobowitz in \cite{Jac74} in the high-regularity and high co-dimension setting.
 He gave a necessary condition on the second fundamental forms of $\iota :\Sigma \hookrightarrow \mathcal M$ and $f:\Sigma\to \R^{m}$ for the existence of a $C^{2}$ extension $u:\mathcal M\hookrightarrow \R^{m}$.
-He also found a sufficient condition, which turns out to be almost necessary and which can be stated as that the image $f(\Sigma)$ shall be ``more curved" than $\Sigma$.
+He also found a sufficient condition (which turns out to be almost necessary) for such an extension, which can be stated as that the image $f(\Sigma)$ shall be ``more curved" than $\Sigma$.
 Besides, as discussed in \cite{Jac74,CS19}, isometric extension can also be viewed as a Cauchy problem for isometric embeddings and certain non-degeneracy conditions on the curvature are important to prove the existence of a sufficiently smooth solution (for local extensions from a point resp. a curve on 2-dimensional manifolds, see \cite{Han05,Lin} resp. \cite{Dong, Kh, Han06, Cao}).
 The existence of isometric $C^{1}$ extensions in low co-dimension was then investigated in \cite{HunWas16}.
-The authors showed that Jacobowitz' obstruction for $C^{2}$ extensions is also an obstruction for $C^{1}$ extensions and found a sufficient condition (similar to the one in \cite{Jac74}) for \emph{one-sided} extensions.
+The authors showed that Jacobowitz' obstruction for $C^{2}$ extensions is also an obstruction for $C^{1}$ extensions and found a sufficient condition (similar to the one in \cite{Jac74}) for \emph{one-sided} extensions (see \cite{HunWas16} or below for a similar definition).
 Under such a condition they proved an existence theorem for isometric $C^{1}$ extensions analogous to the Nash--Kuiper theorem.
-This was then locally improved to the $C^{1,\theta}$ category for $\theta<\frac{1}{1+n+n^{2}}$ in \cite{CS19}.
+This was then improved to the $C^{1,\theta}$ category for $\theta<\frac{1}{1+n+n^{2}}$ in \cite{CS19}, although the one-sided extensions are only defined locally around a point.

-In this paper we show that, under the same condition, we can find isometric extensions with regularity $C^{1,\theta}$ for $\theta<\frac{1}{2}$, for which the tangential connection does not agree with the Levi-Civita connection along the submanifold $\Sigma$.
+In this paper we show that, under the same sufficient condition, we can find one-sided isometric extensions (defined on a full one-sided neighborhood of the submanifold $\Sigma$) with regularity $C^{1,\theta}$ for $\theta<\frac{1}{2}$, for which the tangential connection does not agree with the Levi-Civita connection along the submanifold $\Sigma$.